fbpx

 3. A Timer

-4. None Bladed Fans
+4. Non Bladed Fans

 All bladeless fans consume far less energy than their bladed counterpart.
 This is because their motor doesn’t have to manage the movement of large blades.
+They are, however, much more expensive to buy in the first place.

-How can I cut the cost of running a fan?
+How Can I Cut the Cost of Running a Fan?

 1. Turn it off as you go